exAspArk/bemi/README.md

 #### Background jobs with persistent state

 Tools like Sidekiq, Que, and GoodJob are similar since they execute jobs in background, persist the execution state, retry, etc. These tools, however, focus on executing a single job as a unit of work.
-Bemi can be used in a similar way to perform single actions.
-But it shines when it comes to managing chains of actions defined in workflows without a need to use complex callbacks.
+Bemi can use these tools to perform single actions when managing chains of actions defined in workflows without a need to use complex callbacks.

 Bemi orchestrates workflows instead of trying to choreograph them.
 This makes it easy to implement and maintain the code, reduce coordination overhead by having a central coordinator, improve observability, and simplify troubleshooting issues.